-1.2.
+3.2.
 EAST AFRICAN LEGISLATIVE ASSEMBLY

-- 140. Mr Speaker, let me begin by congratulating your office and all Members upon successfully reaching the end of your tenure, which has paved way to strengthen our integration process.
-It is not in doubt that your five years have been very eventful and inspirational.
-Indeed, your successors will find a stronger EAC than you found in June 2012, when the 3rd Assembly was ushered in. - 141.
-Mr Speaker, with regards to the implementation of the planned activities for Financial Year 2016/2017, I am happy to note that the Assembly implemented all its planned activities but faced unprecedented challenges due to delayed remittances.
+140. Mr. Speaker, let me begin by congratulating your office and all Members upon successfully reaching the end of your tenure which has paved the way to strengthening our integration process.
+It's not in doubt that your five years have been very eventful and inspirational.
+Indeed your successors will find a stronger EAC than you found it in June 2012 when the 3rd Assembly was ushered in.

+- 141. Mr. Speaker, with regards to the implementation of the planned activities for FY' 2016/2017, I am happy to note that the Assembly implemented all its planned activities but faced unprecedented challenges due to delayed remittances.
 This sometimes caused postponements and delayed payments.
 As the Council, we took note of all these problems and tasked Partner States to regularly remit the assessed payments due to the EAC in a timely manner.
 We shall not tire in this quest.
-Nonetheless, the Assembly was able to: - (a) Receive and debate the State of EAC Address by the Chair of the Summit of the EAC Heads of State, which gave the EAC impetus and direction for 2016 and 2017; - (b) Legislation of key Community laws such as: - (i) The East African Community Customs Management (Amendment) Bill; - (ii) The East African Community Persons with Disability Bill; - (iii) The East African Community Counter-Trafficking in Persons Bill; - (iv) The East African Community Prohibition of Female Genital Mutilation Bill; - (v) The Administration of the East African Court of Justice Bill; - (vi) The East African Community Gender Equality; - (vii) Equity and Development Bill.

-These were all passed during the last financial year and have been lined up for assent at the next EAC Summit meeting.
-The following Bills were also read for the first time.
+Nonetheless, the Assembly was able to: - (i) Receive and debate of the State of EAC Address by the Chair of the Summit of the EAC Heads of State which gave the EAC impetus and direction for 2016 and 2017; - (ii)Legislation of key Community laws such as The East African Community Customs Management (Amendment) Bill; The East African Community Persons with Disability Bill; The East African Community Counter-Trafficking in Persons Bill; The East African Community Prohibition of Female Genital Mutilation Bill; The Administration of the East African Court of Justice Bill; The East African Community Gender Equality, Equity and Development Bill; These were all passed during the last financial year and have been lined up for Assent at the next EAC Summit meeting.

-- (i) The East African Community Retirement Benefits for Specified Heads of Organs Bill; - (ii) The East African Community Polythene Materials Control Bill; and - (iii) The East African Community Sexual and Reproductive Health Rights Bill.
+The following Bills were also read for the first time; the East African Community Retirement Benefits for specified Heads of Organs Bill and the East African Community Polythene Materials Control Bill; and the East African Community Sexual and Reproductive Health Rights' Bill.
 These are under consideration by the Committees.
-Leave was granted to introduce the following Bills.
+Leave was granted to introduce the following Bills; the East African Community Protection of People with Albinism Bill; The East African Community Mining Bill; and the East African Community Youth Council's Bill.
 These are currently being drafted.